 Level 3 - Pricing inputs include significant inputs that are generally less observable from objective sources.
 These inputs may be used with internally developed methodologies that result in management's best estimate of fair value.
 At each balance sheet date, the Company performs an analysis of all instruments subject to authoritative accounting guidance and includes, in Level 3, all of those whose fair value is based on significant unobservable inputs.
-As of March 31, 2022 and December 31, 2021, the Company did not have any Level 3 financial assets or liabilities.
+As of June 30, 2022 and December 31, 2021, the Company did not have any Level 3 financial assets or liabilities.

-The Company's assets and liabilities that are measured at fair value include marketable securities, derivative instruments, assets held in a rabbi trust and a deferred compensation obligation.
+The Company's assets and liabilities that are measured at fair value include marketable securities, cash equivalents, derivative instruments, assets held in a rabbi trust and a deferred compensation obligation.
 The Company's marketable securities consist of publicly traded stock of Jing-Jin Electric Technologies Co.
 Ltd., which has a readily determinable fair value.
+The Company's cash equivalents consist of short-term U.S government backed securities.
 The Company's derivative instruments consist of interest rate swaps.
 The Company's assets held in the rabbi trust consist principally of publicly available mutual funds and target date retirement funds.
 The Company's deferred compensation obligation is directly related to the fair value of assets held in the rabbi trust.

-The Company's valuation techniques used to calculate the fair value of assets held in the rabbi trust and the deferred compensation obligation represent a market approach in active markets for identical assets that qualify as Level 1 in the fair value hierarchy.
+The Company's valuation techniques used to calculate the fair value of cash equivalents, assets held in the rabbi trust and the deferred compensation obligation represent a market approach in active markets for identical assets that qualify as Level 1 in the fair value hierarchy.
 The Company's valuation techniques used to calculate the fair value of derivative instruments represent a market approach with observable inputs that qualify as Level 2 in the fair value hierarchy.

 The Company uses valuations from the issuing financial institutions for the fair value measurement of interest rate swaps.
 The floating-to-fixed interest rate swaps are based on the London Interbank Offered Rate ("LIBOR"), which is observable at commonly quoted intervals.
 The fair values are included in other current and non-current assets and liabilities in the Condensed Consolidated Balance Sheets.
+See "Note H. Derivatives" for more information regarding the Company's interest rate swaps.

-The following table summarizes the fair value of the Company's financial assets and (liabilities) as of March 31, 2022 and December 31, 2021 (dollars in millions):
+The following table summarizes the fair value of the Company's financial assets and (liabilities) as of June 30, 2022 and December 31, 2021 (dollars in millions):